Kuala Lumpur International Airport: Gateway@klia2

-Gateway@klia2 is an integrated shopping complex that is connected to the main klia2 terminal building.
+Gateway@klia2 is an integrated shopping complex that is connected to the main KLIA T2 terminal building.
 It has a 350,000 square feet of net lettable space spanning over four levels.
 The transport hub at Gateway@klia2 links klia2 to the KLIA Ekspres and KLIA Transit service, with allotted pick-up and drop-off areas for coaches, taxis, rented vehicles and private transportation.

-Gateway@klia2 hosts an 8-storey car park that directly adjoins klia2.
+Gateway@klia2 hosts an 8-storey car park that directly adjoins KLIA T2.
 There are 6,000 covered parking lots at Blocks A and B and another 5,500 lots at car park D (KLIA2 parking rate).
 Shuttle buses are available to take the public from the car park D to the terminal.
-The first capsule transit hotel in Asia named as the Capsule by Container Hotel is also located at Gateway@klia2.
+The first capsule transit hotel in Asia, the Capsule by Container Hotel, is also located at Gateway@klia2.
 Gateway@klia2 is managed by WCT Holdings Berhad.

 Former Low Cost Carrier Terminal (LCCT)

-The now defunct 36000 m2 low cost carrier terminal (LCCT) was opened at Kuala Lumpur International Airport on 23 March 2006 to cater for the growing number of users of low-cost airlines, especially the passengers of Malaysia's "no-frills" airline, AirAsia.
+The now defunct 36000 m2 low cost carrier terminal (LCCT) was opened at Kuala Lumpur International Airport on 23 March 2006 to cater for the growing number of users of low-cost airlines, especially the passengers of Malaysia's "no-frills" airline AirAsia.
 The terminal was designed and built in accordance to the low cost carrier business model, with limited terminal amenities.
-As requested by the low-cost airlines, the terminal did not provide aerobridges, nor were there transfer facilities, rail connections, and the other facilities provided in a fully-fledged terminal.
-LCCT was located within the Air Support Zone; it ceased operations on 9 May 2014, and all low-cost carrier flights subsequently operated out of KLIA2.
+As requested by the low-cost airlines, the terminal did not provide aerobridges, nor were there transfer facilities, rail connections, and the other facilities provided in a fully fledged terminal.
+LCCT was located within the Air Support Zone; it ceased operations on 9 May 2014, and all low-cost carrier flights subsequently operated out of KLIA T2.

+Future expansion plans

+Malaysia Airports Holdings Berhad (MAHB) has announced plans to expand the Kuala Lumpur International Airport to accommodate the increasing number of air travelers.
+Transport Minister, Anthony Loke Siew Fook stated that the proposal includes increasing the capacity of KLIA Terminal 1 from 30 million passengers per annum (mppa) to 59 mppa and KLIA Terminal 2 from 45 mppa to 67 mppa.
+The expansion plan also considers constructing a fourth runway and a new Terminal 3.

+In addition to the long-term plans, short-term measures have been introduced to improve the passenger experience, such as the installation of self-check-in kiosks and the addition of 20 new immigration autogates.
+Furthermore, MAHB plans to build a Private Premium Terminal designed for passengers seeking premium services, offering expedited immigration and customs processes and accommodating up to 100 users at a time.
+This project is currently in the planning stage and is expected to begin in 2025.

+MAHB also aims to establish a Hajj and Umrah Terminal with a capacity of five mppa, specifically catering to Muslim pilgrims traveling to Saudi Arabia.
+This terminal would enable Saudi Arabia's immigration pre-clearance procedures to be conducted at KLIA, reducing waiting times at King Abdulaziz International Airport in Jeddah.
+However, this development is contingent on approval from the Saudi Arabian government.